Beyoncé: 2015–2017: Lemonade and twins

 The album debuted at number one on the Billboard 200 and sold 653,000 copies in its first week.
 The number-one debut made Beyoncé the first artist in Billboard history to have her first six studio albums debut atop the chart.
 All twelve tracks from Lemonade entered the Billboard Hot 100, making her the first female artist to chart twelve songs simultaneously.
 After the album's release, "Sorry", "Hold Up", "Freedom", and "All Night" were released as singles.
 It was the third best-selling album in the US in 2016, with 1.554 million copies sold, and the best-selling album globally that year, with 2.5 million copies sold.
 Beyoncé embarked on the Formation World Tour from April to October 2016, with stops across North America and Europe.
 It was the first all-stadium tour by a female artist and received Tour of the Year at the 44th American Music Awards.

 The album's visuals earned eleven nominations at the 2016 MTV Video Music Awards—the most Beyoncé had ever received in a single year—and won eight awards, including Video of the Year for "Formation".
 Beyoncé became the show's most-awarded artist with 24 total awards, surpassing Madonna's previous record of 20 wins.
 In January 2017, Beyoncé was announced as a headliner for the Coachella Valley Music and Arts Festival, which would have made her only the second female artist to headline the event.
-However, on February 23, it was confirmed she would no longer perform as a result of her second pregnancy.
-Festival organizers later announced she would headline the 2018 edition instead.
+On February 23, it was confirmed that she was withdrawing from scheduled appearances due to her pregnancy.
+Festival organizers later announced Beyoncé was headlining the 2018 edition instead.

 At the 59th Grammy Awards in February 2017, Lemonade led with nine nominations, including Album of the Year, and Record and Song of the Year for "Formation".
 Beyoncé won two awards: Best Urban Contemporary Album for Lemonade and Best Music Video for "Formation".
 That month, Beyoncé announced on Instagram that she was expecting twins.
 The post garnered over 6.3 million likes within a few hours, setting a world record for the most-liked image on the platform at the time.
 On July 13, she shared the first photo of herself with the twins, confirming they were born a month earlier on June 13.
 That post became the second most-liked on Instagram, following her original pregnancy announcement.
 The twins—a daughter, Rumi, and a son, Sir—were born via caesarean section in California.
 Later that year, Beyoncé featured on the remix of Ed Sheeran's "Perfect", which reached number one in the US, marking her sixth chart-topper as a solo artist.